shmuelie/Shmuelie.WinRTServer/README.md

 collection types, map types, streams, etc. This allows you to not have to worry about how the IPC works.

+## Security

+COM provides various ways to secure usage and creation of objects.
+For more details, see [Security in COM][7].

 # Usage

 Currently to create an Out-of-Process server requires the C++/WinRT tooling